-While the e-counseling industry is in its diaper years and seems slow to gain much traction in terms of usage rates, there are already a sizable number of e-counseling platforms available.
-Yet, most of these services have followed in the industry’s footsteps; they are slow to gain visibility and ultimately users.
-However, there is one platform that has seen wild success virtually since its inception.
-Founded only in 2013, online therapy leader BetterHelp is taking off.
-BetterHelp offers over 2,500 US-based licensed professionals that are certified in virtually all help areas.
+Founded only in 2013, BetterHelp has taken off as one of the leaders on online therapy.
+BetterHelp offers over 2,000 US-based licensed professionals that are certified in virtually all help areas.
 But, it’s not just about the sheer size of their service that has pushed more than 1,000,000 people to use their platform.
 Their superiority in personalization and usability, in addition to total anonymity and privacy, is unprecedented.

 Remember, BetterHelp started in 2013.
 Less than two years after experiencing rapid growth, they were bought by Teladoc, the largest telehealth provider in the country.
 With hundreds of employees and the Teladoc resources behind them, BetterHelp has been able to focus on making their platform the best in every area.
 Moreover, the one thing that truly stands out is that BetterHelp realizes that human to human contact should not be replaced.
 Rather, they are simply leveraging new technology to meet the expectations of today’s consumers.

 If usability is your concern, then look no further.
 BetterHelp designed one of the most intuitive platforms I have tested.
 For starters, you will need to sign up for an account.
 There is no need to use your real name or any other real credentials.
 If you don’t feel comfortable, using an alias is completely fine.
 Once you have registered, you will be led to fill out a short questionnaire in a multiple choice format.